tyler-jones8209/tyler-jones8209/README.md

 # About Me

 ### Hobbies
-I love to play story-driven video games, play guitar masterfully, repair game consoles/controllers, and code.
+I love to play video games, play guitar, repair game consoles/controllers, and code.

 ### Work
-- I'm currently working at Earlham College as a Student System Administrator, as well as a CS Tutor.
+- I'm currently working at Earlham College as a Student System Administrator.
-- I have three years of experience working in Janitorial/Maintenance for Richmond Community Schools.

 ### Interests